MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Files/Update-MgDriveListContentType.md

 ### -DocumentSet
 documentSet
-To construct, see NOTES section for DOCUMENTSET properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for DOCUMENTSET properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphDocumentSet